 BioCells MedicalBioCells Medical

-European private clinic specialising in personalised regenerative and stem cell therapy.
+European private clinic specialising in personalised T-reg, stem cell and regenerative therapy.
 Warsaw, Poland.
 Since 2013.

 info@biocellsmedical.com